rhiaro/dumping-sky/index.md

 ------

-_A team of seventy five delegates from around Celastana will be setting out tomorrow for the eighteen month trip to Mua Langu V. There, they will meet similar parties from some two hundred and twenty four occupied systems around the galaxy.
+_A team of one hundred and seventy five delegates from around Celastana will be setting out tomorrow for the eighteen month trip to Mua Langu V. There, they will meet similar parties from some two hundred and twenty four occupied systems around the galaxy.
 Now eighteen months may seem like a long time for a trip, but many of these will have travelled far further than our lucky representatives, and some using inferior technology.
 This event has been more than ten years in the making!_

 _Indeed Celastana, as the figurehead of the five planets in our Puhap solar system, will be one of the most advanced teams at the conference._

-_Tune in later tonight for detailed profiles of every single one of our seventy five ambassadors.
+_Tune in later tonight for detailed profiles of every single one of our one hundred and seventy five ambassadors.
 Find out how they were chosen, and what they are bringing to the table._

 _Prime City Evening News, d203 of Final Quarter, 16701_